Quick Start: Your First Flint

 Navigate to where you want your workspace and create a new Flint:

-flint init "My Project"This creates the folder (Flint) My Project/ with the essential structure.
+flint init "My Project"This creates the folder (Flint) My Project/ with the essential structure, registers it in the global registry, and syncs any configured features.

 Step 3: Explore the Structure